aiman-al-masoud/highflyer_chat/README.md

  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-#### Click on the link, and the main page will be launched on your default browser.
+#### Click on the link, and the homepage will be launched on your default browser.
 Yay!